thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 EtherChannel LACP configuration between SW1 & SW2 (two physical links logically acting as a single link)

-*We are using LACP encapsulation dot1Q and we are using 'Active' auto negotiation for Port Channel 1 on both ends*
+*We are using LACP encapsulation dot1Q and we are using 'Active' negotiation for Port Channel 1 on both ends*

 SW1
 <br>interface range e0/1-2